tullytim/pinecone-cli/README.md

 % export PINECONE_API_KEY=1234-4567-abc
 ```

 The pattern for using the tool is to invoke 'pinecli' and then use a command.
-The list of commands is show using
+The list of commands appears with --help

 ```console
 % ./pinecli.py --help